Gurl.com: Zine

 Gurl.com drew inspiration from teen magazines, and its initial launch used a zine format.
 The website's intended demographic was girls aged 13 or older.
 Unlike contemporary online communities aimed at young women in the 1990s, Gurl.com had an edgier appearance, using a frank and nonjudgmental approach to address topics such as dating, health, and beauty.
 Gurl.com also directly addressed topics such as female sexuality, which according to The Cut was not commonly seen in traditional media aimed at teenagers in the 1990s.
 Early content parodied and satirized mainstream teen magazines.
 The website initially used drawings of women instead of photos to emphasize body positivity and to avoid body image concerns.

 Content on the website was organized into topics such as "Deal With It" (daily life), "Looks Aren't Everything" (fashion and beauty), "Where Do I Go From Here?" (career), and sports.
 When Gurl.com was given a new design on November 23, 2000, "Stop, Look, and Listen" (shopping) and "Movers, Shakers, and Media Makers" (celebrities and other women in media) were added as two new sections.
 "The Boob Files" had first-person essays written about breasts that were submitted by contributors.
 The website also had an advice column run by McDonald, titled "Help Me, Heather."

 Because Odes, Drill, and McDonald believed that girls prefer creating to being consumers, the website allowed contributions from its users, such as comics, poems, opinions on current events, and reviews.
 For the same reason, they limited contributions from celebrities, as the website was intended to be a counter against aspirational fantasy.
 One of Gurl.com's notable contributions from its readers was its comics section, which included serializations such as Those Sucky Emotions and Mizbehavior, both initially listed in the "Deal With It" topic.
 Other comics included Girl Stories by Lauren Weinstein; Fifteen Revolutions and Rachel the Great & Tuna by Rachel Nabors; and Girls in Love and I Heart Sex by Martina Fugazzotto.

+During Alloy's (later rebranded as Defy Media) acquisition of Gurl.com, the company shifted the website's focus towards video editorials.
+Jamie Petitto was hired to be a host for the video content from 2012 to 2017.
+She primarily hosted a DIY video series called Do It, Gurl on Gurl.com's YouTube channel, which was nominated for a Streamy Award in 2013.